Sorry, you need to enable JavaScript to visit this website.

 Did You Know?

-• Even amongst litters of show bred puppies, their freezing crouching behaviour can be seen almost as soon as puppies can walk!
+• Even amongst litters of show bred puppies, this freezing crouching behaviour can be seen almost as soon as puppies can walk!

 • ‘Belton’ is a very old term for the flecked colour pattern the English Setters coat displays.
-It’s also seen on Welsh Cobs and Clydesdale horses.
+It is also seen on Welsh Cobs and Clydesdale horses, both very old British breeds showing splashed markings.